Computing Quartet Distance is Equivalent to Counting 4-Cycles: Faster Algorithm for Quartet Distance

 To conclude, we can construct the bipartite multigraph $\BM'$ with $\Oh(|\LL|)$ non-zero edges in $\Oh(|\LL|\log|\LL|)$ time.
 Now we would like to count matchings of size 4 ($\sJ$) in $\BM'$, but this is not enough yet.

-\paragraph{Missing stars.} We have not counted stars that have two leaves in subtrees attached to different implicit neighbors of $c_i$, because the subtrees are merged to the one node of type \nMerged and we allow choosing at most one leaf from them.
-Observe that stars that have two leaves of type \nMerged in both clusters have no common leaves with $\LL$ and hence are of type II and are counted separately in Section~\ref{se:stars_type_II}.
-To sum up, we have not counted stars of type I with two leaves from the outside parts of exactly one of the clusters that are from subtrees of implicit neighbors of $c_i$.
+\paragraph{Missing stars.} We have not counted stars that have two leaves in subtrees attached to different implicit neighbors of $c_i$, because the subtrees are merged to one node of type \nMerged and, by counting matchings $\sJ$, we allow choosing at most one leaf from them.
+Observe that stars that have two leaves in subtrees attached to implicit neighbors of $c_i$ in both clusters have no common leaves with $\LL$.
+Hence they are of type II and are counted separately in Section~\ref{se:stars_type_II}.
+To sum up, we only have not counted stars of type I with two leaves from the outside parts of exactly one of the clusters that are from subtrees of implicit neighbors of $c_i$.
 We call such stars missing.
 In terms of matchings, a missing star corresponds to choosing two edges from one node of type \nMerged that are incident to two different nodes of type~\nOutside.
 Because we identified all nodes of type~\nMerged, this is not a matching in $\BM'$, but we need to count such stars as well.

-\FIGURE{h}{.9}{missing_star}{Missing star with leaves $a$ and $b$ from outside parts of $C_1$ and $c$ and $d$ that are in both $C_1$ and $C_2$.
-Our pictures are rotated, that is the upper boundary of the cluster is on the left and the bottom on the right.}
+\FIGURE{h}{.9}{missing_star}{Missing star with leaves $a$ and $b$ from outside parts of $C_1$ and $c$ and $d$ that are both in $C_1$ and $C_2$.
+Our pictures are rotated, that is the upper boundary of the cluster is on the left and the bottom one on the right.}